ELW-courses/farsData/README.md

 #> 12    12   2604   2781
 ```

-The follwing example shows how to provide a map with plotted FARS data
+The following example shows how to provide a map with plotted FARS data
 for the state of Tennessee (STATE = 47) in 2013.

 ``` r
 library(farsData)
 fars_map_state(47, 2013)
 ```